PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS.md

 ```

-# Azure Container Instances (ACI)
+# Azure Container Instances (ACI) [MS Documentation on ACI](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-overview)
 ACI offers a simple and fast way to run a container in Azure without managing VMs or higher-level services.
 It's a good solution with the following benefits
-- Fast startup
+- Fast startup - Containers can start quickly since you don't need to deal with provisioning a VM
-- Container access - Containers are given an IP address and a FQDN
+- Container access - Containers are given an IP address and a FQDN so they can be exposed directly to the internet
 - Apps are isolated as they would be in a VM
 - The minimum amount of customer data is stored to run the container
 - ACI allows CPU cores and memory to be specified